JetBrains/lets-plot/future_changes.md

 - livemap: wrong position if path is on a circle of latitude [[#683](https://github.com/JetBrains/lets-plot/issues/683)].
 - livemap: tooltip may show wrong data on density2df [[#684](https://github.com/JetBrains/lets-plot/issues/684)].
 - map: geom_text vjust="center" is a bit off [[#132](https://github.com/JetBrains/lets-plot/issues/132)].
+- livemap: segment that goes through the antimeridian should be straight [[#692](https://github.com/JetBrains/lets-plot/issues/692)].